How to Plan a Trip to Aoraki Mt Cook

 Take your pick from motel units with kitchen and bathroom facilities within easy reach, cheaper lodge rooms, private holiday homes or a double-queen room in the hotel!
 Either way, make sure to book your accommodation as early as possible in this busy hotspot with limited accommodation.
-Check out your options in the 8 Best Family Accommodation in Mt Cook.
+Check out your options in the 8 Best Family Accommodations in Mt Cook.

 Mt Cook for Couples

 Experience alpine romance in Aoraki Mt Cook, where the snowcapped mountains and glistening glacier waters provide an awe-inspiring yet romantic backdrop to your getaway.
-From ski plane flights to have a picnic among the peaks to teaming up in a double kayak to explore the icebergs of a glacier lake, there are many adventures for couples to experience together.
-As for accommodation, well, the views do most of the talking… Plan your perfect honeymoon, anniversary or couples’ getaway with The Honeymoon Guide to Mt Cook.
+From ski plane flights to having a picnic among the peaks to teaming up in a double kayak to explore the icebergs of a glacier lake, there are many adventures for couples to experience together.
+As for accommodation, well, the views do most of the talking… Plan your perfect honeymoon, anniversary or couples’ getaway with The Honeymoon & Romantic Getaway Guide to Mt Cook.

 - Enjoy an intimate helicopter flight and picnic among the peaks